boylea/devops-talk/practicioners-devops.md

 blameless culture fosters collaboration

-^ Blameless incidents: If there is a fear of making mistakes and getting punished folks won't make critical decisions
+^ Blameless incidents: If there is a fear of making mistakes and getting punished folks won't make critical decisions.
+Reference Matty

 ^ Blame incentivizes excuses and avoiding the problem for folks who may have the power to fix it